PenCheckerTeam/PenChecker/README.md

 The features currently available on the software are :
 * Scanning and versioning of accessible machines
 * Links service versions to known vulnerabilities
-* Clear and simple report, with known remediation to be implemented
+* Clear and simple report, with known remediation to be implemented, in markdown and pdf versions

 ## Getting Ready

-### For a Kali RaspeberryPI version :
+### Setting up :

 You need to install some dependencies first :
 - chmod +x install.sh
-- ./install.sh
+- sudo ./install.sh
-- Then do the same than the next point

-### For a basic Kali version :
-- Install virtualvenv for python and then : python -m venv name_of_your_venv
+- Everything you need will be install, with the .venv ready to use with python dependecies installed with pip
-- source name_of_your_venv/bin/activate
+- source .venv/bin/activate
-- pip install -r requirements.txt

 Then you can just run the main.py program.
+Note that for a full nmap scan you need to run the programm with elevated privileges (with sudo or run as root)

 ## How to push